 Jona Hattangadi-Gluth, MD

-Department of Radiation Oncology, University of California San Diego, San Diego, California, USA
+Department of Radiation Oncology, University of California San Diego, San Diego, CA, USA

 Dr. Hattangadi-Gluth is an Assistant Clinical Professor and serves as Chief of the Central Nervous System (CNS) Tumor and Liver Tumor Services in the Department of Radiation Medicine and Applied Sciences at the University of California San Diego.
 A graduate from Duke University in 2001, she received degrees in Biochemistry (BS) and Economics.
 She was a Fulbright Scholar from 2002-2003, received her MD from Harvard Medical School in 2007, and from 2004-2005 did a Doris Duke Research Fellowship at the University of California, San Francisco.
 She completed residency training in Radiation Oncology in 2012 at the Harvard Radiation Oncology Program in Boston, MA--a joint program among Brigham and Women’s Hospital, Dana Farber Cancer Institute, Massachusetts General Hospital, Beth Israel Deaconess Medical Center, Children’s Hospital of Boston, and Boston Medical Center.